ReactionMechanismGenerator/RMG-Py/documentation/source/users/cantherm/input_pdep.rst

 specified as text strings, numbers, or objects.
 Text strings must be wrapped in either single or double quotes.

-The following is a list of all the functions of a CanTherm input file for pressure-dependent calculations:
+The following is a list of all the components of a CanTherm input file for pressure-dependent calculations:

 =========================== ================================================================
-Function                    Description
+Component                   Description
 =========================== ================================================================
-``modelChemistry``          Level of theory from quantum chemical calculations ``frequencyScaleFactor``    A factor by which to scale all frequencies ``useHinderedRotors``       ``True`` if hindered rotors are used, ``False`` if not ``useBondCorrections``      ``True`` if bond corrections are used, ``False`` if not
+``modelChemistry``          Level of theory from quantum chemical calculations ``atomEnergies``            Dictionary of atomic energies at ``modelChemistry`` level ``frequencyScaleFactor``    A factor by which to scale all frequencies ``useHinderedRotors``       ``True`` if hindered rotors are used, ``False`` if not ``useBondCorrections``      ``True`` if bond corrections are used, ``False`` if not